Masouma864/ImmigrationAgency-Js/README.md

 # Migration Service Capstone Project

-In this Capstone project I built a website for a Preparing Migration Services(https://github.com/masouma2020/Capstone-Project)We provide consultation and representation services to our clients in all their Canadian Immigration, Visa and Citizenship matters.
+In this Capstone project I built a website for a Preparing Migration Services.We provide consultation and representation services to our clients in all their Canadian Immigration, Visa and Citizenship matters.
 ## Built With

 - HTML